estuary/flow/site/docs/guides/flowctl/create-derivation.md

 * An existing Flow **collection**.
 Typically, you create this through a **capture** in the Flow web application.
 If you need help, see the [guide to create a Data Flow](../create-dataflow.md).

+* A development environment to work with flowctl.
+Choose between:

-* A GitLab, GitHub, or BitBucket account.
-You'll use this to log into [GitPod](https://www.gitpod.io/), the cloud development environment integrated with Flow.
+   * [GitPod](https://www.gitpod.io/), the cloud development environment integrated with Flow.
+   GitPod comes ready for derivation writing, with stubbed out files and flowctl installed.
+You'll need a GitLab, GitHub, or BitBucket account to log in.

+   * Your local development environment.
+[Install flowctl locally](../../getting-started/installation.mdx#get-started-with-the-flow-cli)

-## Get started
+## Get started with GitPod

 You'll write your derivation using GitPod, a cloud development environment integrated in the Flow web app.